Quantum mixing on large Schreier graphs: Applications of the main results

 In other words, $\Psi_\phi^{j} $ leaves every letter before the $j$-th $s$ unchanged, and applies $\phi$ to the remainder.
 If there are fewer than $j$ occurrences of $s$, then $\Psi_\phi^j$ fixes the word.
 We denote by $\mathrm{Stab}(\Gamma)$ the set of unit-preserving automorphisms of the Cayley graph.
 We will use the following properties: \begin{enumerate} \item Any $\Psi_\phi^j$ is an element of $\mathrm{Stab}(\Gamma)$; \item Any $\Psi_\phi^j$ sends reduced words to reduced words. \end{enumerate} These properties are easy to check, following the same proof as in \cite[Section 3.3]{white} (see \cite[Proposition 30]{white} where the first fact is actually stated for $\Psi_\phi^j$).

 \begin{proof}[Proof of Lemma~\ref{l:coxeter}] We claim that the family of automorphisms $\Psi_\phi^j$ allows to construct for each $g\in\Gamma$ a sufficiently large equivalence class (i.e., a sufficiently large orbit under $\mathrm{Stab}(\Gamma)$) to prove Lemma~\ref{l:coxeter}.
 Consider a reduced word $w$, of length $n\geq 4|S|^2$, and representing an element $g\in\Gamma$.
 There is one letter, let us call it $s$, which appears at least $n/|S|$ times in $w$.
 Since $s$ is of order $2$ and $w$ is reduced, between two occurrences of $s$, there is necessarily another letter which does not commute with $s$.
 We call the subword between two occurrences of $s$ an ``$s$-segment".
 So one letter $t$ which does not commute with $s$ appears in $k\geq \frac{n}{|S|^2}-1$ $s$-segments.
 We denote by $\phi$ the automorphism provided by the definition of (super-flexible) defining diagrams (with $s,t$).
-There are two possibilities corresponding to the two bullet points in Definition \ref{d:superflex}.
+There are two possibilities corresponding to the two bullet points in Definition~\ref{d:superflex}.
 These possibilities are symmetric in $s$ and $t$.
 Notice also that $s$ appears in at least $(k-1)$ $t$-segments.
 Therefore, up to exchanging the roles of $s$ and $t$, we may assume that $\phi$ fixes $s$, fixes all neighbors of $s$, exchanges $t$ and $u$ for some $u$ not commuting with $s$ nor $t$, and that $t$ appears in at least $k-1\geq \frac{n}{2|S|^2}$ $s$-segments.
+We define the finite set $\mathcal{I}$ of natural numbers as follows: $j\in\mathcal{I}$ if and only if there exists an $s$-segment where $t$ appears such that $s$ occurs $j$ times in $w$ before this $s$-segment.
+We notice that $|\mathcal{I}|\geq k-1$ since there are at least $k-1$ $s$-segments.

 We consider the words of the form